 “Exhausting at times, but mostly the traveling.
 Being on a bus for months can become redundant.”

 Have you ever been so moved by a song that you cried?
 If so, what was it?“

 “Happy birthday and In my Life.”

 There you have it from Jody himself!
-Be sure to check out his latest work "Month of Mondays" solo IP which will be out soon!!!
-I'm pretty sure you will all be jamming to Stacy’s Mom today!
+Check out his latest work, “Month of Mondays”, solo IP, which will be out soon!!!
+I’m sure you will all be jamming to Stacy’s Mom today!
 I know I will!